Dionne Foster

-Dionne Foster is an American politician who is the councilmember-elect for Seattle City Council Position 9.
+Dionne Foster is an American politician who is the councilmember for Seattle City Council Position 9.
 She was elected in 2025, defeating City Council President Sara Nelson.

 Early life and career

-Foster was born in Germany and raised in Virginia.
-She was raised by her mother, who was a member of the United States Army and worked as a teacher.
-She attended George Mason University, where she earned a Bachelor of Arts in sociology and women's studies.
-She moved to Seattle in 2011, earning a Master's degree from the University of Washington School of Social Work.
-She worked for Seattle Public Utilities, a government agency for the city, and the Seattle Foundation, a non-profit community foundation.
-She also worked as executive director of the Washington Progress Alliance, a progressive advocacy organization.
+Foster was born in Germany and raised in Virginia by her mother, who was a member of the United States Army and later worked as a teacher.
+Foster attended George Mason University, where she earned a Bachelor of Arts in sociology and women's studies.
+While at George Mason, she received the Spirit King Award for a commitment to civil rights and the Dennis-Weathers Award for a dedication to increasing cross-cultural awareness.
+Foster moved to Seattle in 2011, earning a Master's degree from the University of Washington School of Social Work and would later become an adjunct faculty member.

+After college, Foster worked at Puget Sound Sage, a social work nonprofit.
+From 2016 to 2018, she worked for Seattle Public Utilities, a government agency for the city, as a policy advisor tasked with boosting enrollment for the city's utilities discount program.
+From 2018 to 2020, Foster managed grants as a program officer for the Seattle Foundation, a non-profit community foundation.
+Before running for office, Foster worked as executive director of the Washington Progress Alliance, a progressive advocacy organization, where she spearheaded advocacy for Washington state's capital gains tax.